costpetrides/Machine-Learning-Book/README.md

-# Machine Learning with Python: \\
-Applications to Atmospheric and Climate Physics
+# Machine Learning with Python:  <sub> Applications to Atmospheric and Climate Physics </sub>